Best Summer Wine Tasting Themes

 This line up comes from around the world starting with the Champagne region in France.
 Sparkling wine from any other region cannot be called Champagne.
 So, it’s a must to have a true Champagne as part of the lineup.

-- Next, we’ll travel to Italy for a little of their bubbly with Ferrari Brut.
+Next, travel to Italy for a little of their bubbly.
+Consider Ferrari Brut.

-- On to Spain for their Mercat Cava.
+On to Spain for their Cava.
 When you see Cava on the label that means it’s a Spanish sparkling wine.
-I’ve also found many Spanish wines are reasonably priced.
-A great incentive to try more of their delicious wine.
+I’ve also found many Spanish wines are reasonably priced which is a great incentive to try more of their delicious wine.
+Consider a Mercat Cava.

-- We’ll end our tour in California with a Chandon Brut.
+We’ll end our tour in California with Sparkling wine.
+Consider Chandon Brut.